norlab-ulaval/libpointmatcher/README.md

 [libnabo] must be downloaded and installed, please follow the [libnabo]'s documentation to do so.
 If you want to use YAML-enabled config files, you have to install [yaml-cpp]; on Ubuntu, [ROS repositories](http://www.ros.org/wiki/electric/Installation/Ubuntu) provide `yaml-cpp0.2.6-dev`.

+#####Important Note:

+A new version (version 0.5.\*) of yaml-cpp has been released with significant changes to the API.
+As of now, **Pointmatcher only supports the older api (version 0.3.0)**.
+Make sure that your cmake configuration points to the old API or you will not be able to compile.

 Compilation & Installation
 ==========================